jerry305/GAME2338/README.md

 I rate games from 1 to 5 Dank Memes and I give this game a 4.5 Dank Memes rating.

 ## Summary
 Grand Theft Auto 5 is an open world action adventure.
 It is mosly famous for its custom and regluar races.
 It depands on what sysetm you use to play gta5 i played it on the Xbox One.
+The right trigger is to move forward, the left trigger is to go back, left stick is to steer the car, A is handbreak, and the right stick is to look around your suroundings.

 This game is about... this should be at least 3-4 paragraphs summarising the gameplay mechanics of the game.
 You should be answering the who, what, when, where, why, and how of the game itself.